-Lisa Vanderpump Says Fired ‘Vanderpump Rules’ Stars Were ‘Ignorant,’ Not Racist
+Lisa Vanderpump Says Fired 'Vanderpump Rules' Stars Were 'Ignorant,' Not Racist

 "It wasn't right what they did at all, but do I think they're racist a thousand percent?
 No," Vanderpump told the podcast hosts.
 "I have a lot of diverse people working for me that they [were] very close to over the years.
 Do I think it was a racist action?
 No, not at all.
 I just think it was just awful timing and stupid and ignorant."

-The SUR owner did acknowledge that her ex-staffers “can’t be cavalier” just because they were “young and unaware,” but hinted that the network may have jumped the gun by firing them from the show.
+The SUR owner did acknowledge that her ex-staffers "can't be cavalier" just because they were "young and unaware," but hinted that the network may have jumped the gun by firing them from the show because reality TV "is a good place to learn."
+She also denounced the "cancel culture" that is so prevalent today.

 Schroeder, 32, and Doute, 37, were fired by Bravo in June alongside newcomers Max Boyens, 27, and Brett Caprioni, 32.

-The two veterans were let go after eight seasons on the reality show it was brought to light that they called the police on former SUR employee Faith Stowers to accuse her of a crime she didn’t commit.
+The two veterans were let go after eight seasons on the reality show once it was brought to light that they called the police on former SUR employee Faith Stowers to accuse her of a crime she didn't commit.
 Boyens and Caprioni were canned after one season when their past racially insensitive tweets resurfaced.

 Vanderpump previously defended Caprioni and Boyens because she felt they had both shown remorse for the past reckless and defamatory comments they posted when they were teens.